Mike Foster (American politician): Tenure as Governor

-Foster worked to re-organize the state's community college system by creating the Louisiana Community and Technical College System, and expanded the Tuition Opportunity Program for Students (TOPS), a brainchild of the New Orleans oilman Patrick F. Taylor, so that students were eligible based on merit, rather than income.
-In the 2002 legislative session, Foster credited freshman Representative Tom Capella of Jefferson Parish, now the parish assessor, with saving TOPS from the budget axe.
+Foster worked to re-organize the state's community college system by creating the Louisiana Community and Technical College System, and expanded the Tuition Opportunity Program for Students (TOPS).
 Foster instituted mandatory standardized testing for grade advancement in a move described by his administration as an effort to make public schools more accountable.
 He made increasing teacher salaries a major priority, at one point promising to stop cashing his paychecks until teachers' salaries reached the Southern average.
 Andy Kopplin served as Governor Foster's chief of staff.

-He retained long-term political operative Aubrey W. Young, originally the aide de camp to Governor John J. McKeithen, as the drug and alcohol counselor in the Department of Health and Hospitals.

 In 1997, Foster named former state budget director Ralph Perlman as secretary of the Louisiana Gaming Control Board, a position that Perlman held for five years while in his eighties.

-The two Speakers of the House under Foster's administration were Democrat (later Republican) Hunt Downer of Terrebonne Parish and Charles W. DeWitt Jr., a Democrat from Rapides Parish.
-In Louisiana, the governor practically handpicks the Speaker despite the separation of powers.
-Foster also relied heavily on Republican State Representative Chuck McMains of Baton Rouge as a legislative floor leader for the administration.
-He named Republican Representative Garey Forster of New Orleans as his state labor secretary.

-Known for going to bed early, Foster still managed to adjust to evening classes he took while Governor at the Southern University Law Center.

-An avid motorcycling enthusiast, Foster introduced an initiative while governor to remove a legal mandate that required motorcyclists to wear helmets when they ride on the highways.
-This initiative was later overturned by his successor, Democratic Governor Kathleen Babineaux Blanco.

-In 2000, Foster was the Louisiana campaign chairman for the Bush-Cheney ticket.

 Despite having run on an anti-gambling platform, in office Foster became a quiet supporter of the gambling industry.
 His advocacy of a bailout bill for the Harrah's casino in New Orleans helped ensure the passage of the measure.
-Prior to leaving office, Foster quarreled with fellow Republican Representative David Vitter over expanded gambling on Indian reservations.
-The dispute did not prevent Vitter from winning the U.S. Senate seat from Louisiana vacated by Democrat John Breaux in 2004.